Humanities (HUM)

 CORE 42: WCIV 102; Western Civilization II (attribute MO52)

-HUM 314 Technology And Society Credits: 3
+HUM 314 Technology and Society Credits: 3

 Course Description: Participatory course emphasizing a particular problem and/or issue related to technology and society.
 Class participants will investigate the semester's theme using currently available technologies.
 Same as BIO 314, ENG 314, PSY 314, PSC 314.
-Prerequisite(s): Completion of category one -- Basic Skills General Studies courses.

 HUM 360 Selected Readings in the Humanities Credits: 3